kindone/cppproptest/README.md

 (Random&) -> Shrinkable<T>
 ```

-You can refer to [`Shrinkable`](doc/Shrinking.md) for further detail, but you can basically treat it as a wrapper for a type T here.
+You can refer to [`Shrinkable`](doc/Shrinking.md) for further detail, but you can basically treat it as a wrapper for a value of type T here.
 So a generator generates a value of type T from a random generator.
 A generator can be defined as functor or lambda, as you would prefer.

 ```cpp
 auto myIntGen = [](Random& rand) {